j0py/Tidy/README.md

 First i wrote a mini-notation parser, JSMiniParser, and this resulted in the Pmini quark, where you can use mini-notation in a SuperCollider pattern.
 The Tidy quark needs the mini-notation parser too, and so you need to install the Pmini quark if you wish to install the Tidy quark.

 In the usage example below, you see me using some JSSamples class.
 This is a small class that makes it easier to load and use audio samples.
 It is included in the Tidy quark, but i could also publish it as a separate quark.
 Not sure what is the best thing to do here.
-All these quarks tend to get entangled with each other..
+All these quarks tend to get entangled with each other.

 ## Usage example